Monday, December 23, 2013

 As we’re chatting, a light rain starts to fall.
 Tay’s ice cream business is always slow during monsoon season.
 He’s looking forward to the dry season, when sales pick up during Luang Prabang’s annual festivals.

 I purchase one of the ice creams Tay has on offer.
 I’m a little leery of the quality, but after tasting its sweet coconut flavor, I have to admit that it was delicious.
 I give him a generous tip, although it seemed such an insignificant gesture.
-Tay had joined up with two powerful foreign armies, hoping to better himself, and provide for his family.
+Tay had joined the side of two powerful foreign armies, hoping to better himself, and provide for his family.
 Both of those armies departed.
 Both of them let him down.
 Rather than having the good army pension he deserved, he was imprisoned, and left in poverty.

 Still, like most Laotians, Tay’s life is not focused on money.
 He may not have much cash in his pocket, but he is rich in family.
 His four children are grown and married, and now he has grandchildren.